skrub-data/skrub/doc/modules/userguide_tablevectorizer.rst

 The pipeline prepared by |tabular_pipeline| is a strong first baseline for most problems, but may not beat properly tuned ad-hoc pipelines.

-.. list-table:: Parameter values choice of :class:`TableVectorizer` when using the :func:`tabular_pipeline` function
+.. list-table:: Parameter values choice of :class:`TableVectorizer` when usingthe :func:`tabular_pipeline` function
    :header-rows: 1

    * -